ziskind1/nativescripting_site1/data/posts/helpful-angular-directives-1/helpful-angular-directives-1.md

 |:---:|:---:|
 |iOS default text alignment in Labels|Android default text alignment in Labels|

-This can be easily changed by setting a ["gravity"][Android Gravity Docs] on the label which determines the object placement within a potentially larger container.
+This can be easily changed by setting a ["gravity"][Android Gravity Docs] on the label.
+Gravity determines the object placement within a potentially larger container.
 So it could look something like this

 ```typescript